vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/intro/getting_started.md

 > The http health check performs a GET request to the configured HTTP endpoint on the app’s default port.
 When the health check receives an HTTP 200 response, the app is declared healthy.
 We recommend using the http health check type whenever possible.
 A healthy HTTP response ensures that the web app is ready to serve HTTP requests.
 The configured endpoint must respond within 1 second to be considered healthy.

 Changing from the default health check type is a minimal first step.
 It's highly recommended that you also change the [health check http endpoint setting](health-check-http-endpoint) and configure it to use a custom health endpoint that validates the application health at a deeper level.
-This deeper introspection validates that the application instance is healthy and can sucessfully serve requests.
+This deeper introspection validates that the application instance is healthy and can successfully serve requests.
 This could be as simple as an MVC controller which queries the application's DB.

-A better solution is to use the [Steeltoe Management Health](http://steeltoe.io/docs/steeltoe-management/#1-2-3-health) endpoint along with your own custom IHealthContributor implementations.
-These health contributors should validate things like each application instance can succesfully communicate it's dependant services or watch for an increased error rate over a sliding time window.
+A better solution is to use the [Steeltoe Management Health](http://steeltoe.io/docs/steeltoe-management/#1-2-3-health) endpoint along with your own custom `IHealthContributor` implementations.
+These health contributors should validate things like each application instance can successfully communicate it's dependant services or watch for an increased error rate over a sliding time window.
 Basically anything an operations team might put into a script to monitor an application should be built into the application's health check system.

 ## Application Error Handling